-Last year in 2017, I met a lovely couple.
+Last year in 2017 I met a lovely couple.
 The man was from Albania, and the woman from New Zealand.
 As our conversation evolved, it turned to the subject of sourdough.
 My doing entirely of course.
 During this discourse, I discovered a beautiful phrase which apparently originates from within the Albanian culture.
 Flour, salt and an open heart.
 I immediately loved it.
-When making sourdough, there is of course also water and the alchemy of a wild yeast starter, but for the sake of fluency in thought, I am alluding to only these three.
+When making sourdough, there is of course also water and the alchemy of a wild yeast starter, but for the sake of fluency in thought, I am alluding to only three elements.

 I love the simplicity of this Albanian phrase.
 The stripped back, the basic, the necessary.

 This year I moved cities.
 I transported myself from a life I have known for over thirty years, and landed in unfamiliar territory.
 My relocation was a conscious and strategic decision related to my new business; This Table.
 In my plan, phase one would be the sourdough workshops, events and collaborations with Hawkes Bay and Gisborne artisans.
 These collaborations to date have been with wine and cheese makers, brewers, and gallery owners.

 Phase two of This Table is the unique and intimate dining experience offered to travellers and locals as an alternative to dining in a restaurant or a cafe.
 It will be a thoughtfully curated space created within the context of a rustic cottage, which will also ( hopefully), be my home.
 My handcrafted sourdough will remain an accompanying feature of this experience, and I would continue to facilitate sourdough workshops and events.